The New Rules of Social Media Marketing in 2026

 Plan your social media content around the set goals.
 Once you know what you’re trying to achieve, you can zero in on the type of content and the content formats.
 For example:

-• If you sell eCommerce products, use high-quality image posts on Instagram, reviews/ testimonials, unboxing reels, and promotional posts.
+- If you sell eCommerce products, use high-quality image posts on Instagram, reviews/ testimonials, unboxing reels, and promotional posts.
+You can also enhance images to make your visuals stand out and attract more potential buyers.

 When you have a list of content types, you can create a content calendar that considers the type of posts to be shared each day.
 For example, tips on Mondays, industry insights on Tuesdays, tutorials on Thursdays, and memes and reviews on Fridays.